zxcwer/MazePython/README.md

 ** warning **

-this code isn't complete yet.
-It can't detect the wall and show message after you hit your goal
+this program isn't complete yet.
+It can't detect the wall

 <br>
 <br>